joshcarp/docs.buf.build/docs/tour/view-generated-documentation.md

 You can update the module-level documentation page by creating a `buf.md` in the same directory as your module's [`buf.yaml`](../configuration/v1/buf-yaml.md), and pushing it up to the BSR.
 In this way, the `buf.md` file is analogous to a GitHub repository's `README.md`.
-The `buf.md` file currently supports all of the [CommonMark](https://commonmark.org) syntax.
+The `buf.md` file currently supports all the [CommonMark](https://commonmark.org) syntax.

 Let's start by adding a quick note: